-Traumatic Brain Injury (TBI) Information
+Traumatic Brain Injury (TBI) & Rehabilitation Clinic

 The Landstuhl Regional Medical Center (LRMC) Traumatic Brain Injury (TBI) & Rehabilitation Clinic offers evaluation, assessment, treatment and follow-up services for service members, beneficiaries and retirees who have sustained a TBI and have ongoing symptoms.
 We offer a wide range of treatment and outreach education to the community regarding injury awareness and prevention.